computamike/MathsQuest/CrystalOfCalculation.md

 ✅ Math focus: Reasoning and number properties

+# 🤝⚔️ Encounters
+Along the way the players may encounter NPC's - there are positive and negative encounters (each encounter is linked to a KS1 learning goal).

+Movement within the Caverns is based on Dice rolls - on non-task spaces, DM rolls for an encounter - and a positive or negative encounter is presented.
+⚔️ Combat Encounters (KS1-Aligned)
+1. The Number Goblin
+“I’ll only let you pass if you count to 30 without stopping!”

+- KS1 Link: Counting forwards to 100

+2. The Subtraction Slime
+“I’ll splat you unless you subtract me away!”

+- Challenge: 15 − 7
+- KS1 Link: Subtraction within 20

+3. The Pattern Pixie
+“Finish my pattern or I’ll vanish with your treasure!”

+- Challenge: 2, 4, 6, __, 10
+- KS1 Link: Recognising and continuing patterns

+4. The Place Value Phantom
+“I hide numbers in tens and ones.
+Can you find me?”

+- Challenge: What is 42 made of?
+(40 + 2)
+- KS1 Link: Place value to 100

+5. The Shape Shifter
+“I change shape!
+Name me or be confused forever!”

+- Challenge: Identify a triangle, square, and circle
+- KS1 Link: Recognising and naming 2D shapes

+6. The Money Monster
+“Pay me exactly 20p or I’ll block your path!”

+- Challenge: Use coins to make 20p
+- KS1 Link: Recognising coins and solving money problems

+7. The Time Troll
+“Tell me when lunchtime is, or I’ll eat your snack!”

+- Challenge: Read a clock showing 12:00
+- KS1 Link: Telling time to the hour and half-hour

+8. The Counting Kraken
+“I have 8 tentacles.
+I lost 3.
+How many now?”

+- KS1 Link: Subtraction and problem solving

+9. The Multiplication Minotaur
+“I stomp in 5s.
+Can you keep up?”

+- Challenge: Count in 5s to 50
+- KS1 Link: Counting in 2s, 5s, and 10s

+10. The Volume Vampire
+“Which bottle holds more?
+Choose wisely!”

+- KS1 Link: Comparing capacity

+🤝 Friendly Encounters (KS1-Aligned)
+1. The Lost Ladybird
+“I forgot how many spots I have!”

+- Challenge: Count and record
+- KS1 Link: Counting and number recognition

+2. The Helpful Hedgehog
+“I want to share 10 berries with 2 friends.”

+- KS1 Link: Division and sharing

+3. The Rainbow Rabbit
+“I hop in 2s.
+Can you hop with me?”

+- KS1 Link: Counting in 2s

+4. The Puzzle Pixie
+“I dropped my number stones!”

+- Challenge: Sort numbers from smallest to largest
+- KS1 Link: Ordering numbers

+5. The Singing Snail
+“I sing in 4s.
+Help me count my beats!”

+- KS1 Link: Counting in multiples

+6. The Friendly Fox
+“I’m building a den.
+I need 3 more sticks!”

+- KS1 Link: Addition and problem solving

+7. The Curious Cloud
+“I float at number 7.
+What’s one more?”

+- KS1 Link: Addition of 1

+8. The Wise Wizard
+“I forgot my favourite number.
+It’s between 4 and 6!”

+- KS1 Link: Number comparison

+9. The Shape Fairy
+“Help me sort my shapes!”

+- KS1 Link: Sorting and describing shapes

+10. The Measuring Mouse
+“Which ribbon is longest?”

+- KS1 Link: Comparing length

 🎁 Rewards
 Crystal of Calculation: Restores balance to the land and gives each hero a “+1 to Maths Confidence” token.
 Bonus XP for teamwork and creative thinking.